CodeMycole/hello-world/README.md

 # hello-world
 About me & contact information

 My name is Mycole, pronounced the same as Michael.
 I am a father to two kids.
 One 4 year old, and one 2 month old.
 I am currently learning to code in hopes of making a career change.
 As of this first repository I have completed a college level JAVA programming course, and completed the learn Python 3 course on Codecademy.
 I am also familiarizing myself with RobotFramework and Qweb.
+I am now going through the full-stack engineer course on Codecademy, learning how to code projects from start to finish both front-end and back-end.
 Outside of work and family I am a active practitioner of Brazilian Jiu-Jitsu at a Gracia Barra school.

 Potential employers can reach me at mycole.eversole@gmail.com, or at (719) 502-5022.